PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Maintain velocity: 20–40 applications per month

-Deliverable: 60% of applications using automated enrollment
+Deliverable: 60% of applications using automated enrolment

 Months 31–36: Final Migration (Remaining 40%)

-Handle challenging cases:
+Handle the challenging cases:

 - Legacy applications requiring custom integration